zklscut/server/README.md

 # server
-simple erlang game server
-one node at this time
+simple erlang game server whith one node at this time plan make a werewolf game friset step will complete before Dec 31, 2016